math-yew/bills/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+In the project directory, run:

+### `node server.js`

-In the project directory, you can run:
+In another instance of the project directory, you can run:

 ### `npm start`